Sebas1245/jexcel-example/README.md

 # JexcelExample

 This project provides a working example of Jexcel using Angular.
-This example is based on work done by [jainpradeep].
+This example is based on work done by [jainpradeep](https://github.com/jainpradeep).

 ## Important aspects of the implementation
 - This example works with **Angular v11** and [Jexcel v3.3.0](https://bossanova.uk/jexcel/v3/)